CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/02-tradeoffs.md

-# Chapter 1 - Data Architectural Tradeoffs - Overview

-**Teaching**: 90 min
+---
+title: "Data Architectural Tradeoffs"
+teaching: 70
+exercises: 30
+questions:
+- ""
+objectives:
+- Understand the issues around the classical Data Warehouse architecture
+- Understand the limitation of RDBMDs
+- Understand the social, economical and technological changes after 2010 and the radical changes induced in the data world
+- Understand the role of opens source in data world
+- Understand distributed systems
+- Understand cloud-based systems
+- Practice creation of a RDBMS in AWS
+keypoints:
+- As analyst, you need to understand the architectural challenges of data ecosystems, so that later you can choose the right environment for your analytics.
+- As analyst, you need to setup a central cloud based RDBMS so that you can perform your work in a team setup.
+---

 **Problem statement**
 1. As analyst, you need to understand the architectural challenges of data ecosystems, so that later you can choose the right environment for your analytics.

 2. As analyst, you need to setup a central cloud based RDBMS so that you can perform your work in a team setup.

-**Objectives**
-* Understanding the issues around the classical Data Warehouse architecture
-* Understanding the limitation of RDBMDs
-* Understanding the social, economical and technological changes after 2010 and the radical changes induced in the data world
-* Understanding the role of opens source in data world
-* Understanding distributed systems
-* Understanding cloud-based systems
-* Practice creation of a RDBMS in AWS

-<br/><br/><br/>

 ## Data architectural tradeoffs from engineering perspective